quou/alice/README.md

 Generate build files using Premake5.
 Tested with GCC on Gentoo and Linux Mint, and MSVC on Windows.
 Mac OS probably doesn't work.

-Mostly uses standard C99, though scripting relies on the nonstandard feature where you can cast a void pointer into a function pointer.